ZarebaMichal/I-dom/README.md

 # IDOM

-IDOM is (engineering project) django-backend application for running smart house created with raspberry pi and sensors.
+IDOM is (engineering project) application for running smart house created with raspberry pi and sensors.

 # Installation